A Consensus Approach to the Use of Non-Statin Therapy for Atherosclerotic Cardiovascular Disease Prevention

 - Jacobson TA, Maki KC, Orringer CE et al. National Lipid Association Recommendations for the Patient-Centered Management of Dyslipidemia: Part II.
 Journal of Clinical Lipidology 2015; 9:S1-S122.

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Acute Heart Failure
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Acute Heart Failure

 Keywords: Acute Coronary Syndrome, Algorithms, Antibodies, Monoclonal, Anticholesteremic Agents, Atherosclerosis, Benzimidazoles, Bile Acids and Salts, Blood Component Removal, Cholesterol, Cholesterol, LDL, Coronary Artery Disease, Diabetes Mellitus, Drug Interactions, HIV Infections, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipoproteinemia Type II, Life Style, Patient Advocacy, Patient Care, Pharmaceutical Preparations, Phytosterols, Primary Prevention, Renal Insufficiency, Chronic, Risk Factors, Risk Reduction Behavior, Stroke